Netherspike/UE-Game-Web-App/README.md

 ## Notes

-This app will allow you to manage characters and items in your game
+This app will allow you to manage characters and items in your game and provide authentication for the game to call.

 ## Installation